ychzhu/uranos/binaries/Readme.md

-- This package contains the URANOS Win32 binaries including the Qt DLLs.
-An installed version of ROOT 6.22+ is required to run the program.
+- The Win32 package contains the URANOS binaries including the Qt DLLs.
+An installed version of ROOT 6.22.08 is required to run the program.
+- The Linux package contains URANOS compiled for Ubuntu 20.
+An installed version of ROOT 6.22.08 and QT 5.12.8 is required to run the program.